danrot/master-thesis/02_state-of-the-art.md

 `StructureElementConstituents`, which is called a `StructureElementInstance` in PLM systems.

-A special case is the `UntypedStructureElement`, which inherits behaviour from both, the `CompositeStructureElement` and the `StructureElementConstituent`.
+A special case is the `UntypedStructureElement`, which inherits behavior from both, the `CompositeStructureElement` and the `StructureElementConstituent`.
 It can be used for unique things like a building, which will never be built exactly the same twice.